MarufZak/study-logs/linux-command-line/README.md

 Another one is parameter expansion.
 Shell has some variables which we can access with their names.
 For example `echo $USER` displays current user name.
 We can see these variables with `printenv | less`.
 This one is more used in shell scripts.

 Another type of expansion is command substituion.
 We can use output of some command as an argument for commands.
 For example `echo $(ls | grep data)` prints files matching data in current directory.
 Or `file $(ls /usr/bin/* | grep zip)`.
 In older shell programs ``is used instead of `$()`.

+**Quoting**

+Now we know how expansion works, it's time to understand how to control it. `echo hello      world` prints `hello world`, as these words are treated as separate arguments.
+This is done by word splitting algorithm.
+It sees spaces, tabs, newlines as delimeters, and removes unnecessary delimeters.
+This results to have 2 arguments in this example instead of 1.

+To suppress word splitting, we need double quotes. `echo "hello     world"`.
+When double quotes are used, shell expansions (except parameter expansion, command substituion, arithmetic expansion) lose their meanings.

+The fact that word splitting considers newlines as delimeters causes interesting effect.
+For example output of command `echo $(cal)` is one line string, instead of columns and raws.
+To fix it `echo "$(cal)"` is used.

+To suppress all expansions, single quotes are used.
+For example `echo '$(cal)'`.